kevinadhiguna/jiyu/ssh-rsync-github-to-cpanel/README.md

 ## Proposed solution

 I believe one of the quickest and safest solution to this is to utilize SSH and Rsync through a workflow such as GitHub workflows in GitHub and GitLab CI in GitLab.

+## Steps :

+To be able to access webserver, one needs Secure Shell which is well-known as SSH (More: [What is SSH ? - by Search Target](https://searchsecurity.techtarget.com/definition/Secure-Shell)).